 The School of Education offers graduate programs at both the doctoral and master's levels.
 Our graduate programs prepare students for careers devoted to the solution of important educational problems - either through basic or applied research.
-Students in the Ph.D. program work closely with leading scholars in education and gradually develop their own lines of investigation.
-Students in the Ed.D. program develop knowledge and skills related to the exercise of effective leadership in areas of policy, administration, technology, and instruction.
+Students in the Ph D program work closely with leading scholars in education and gradually develop their own lines of investigation.
+Students in the Ed D program develop knowledge and skills related to the exercise of effective leadership in areas of policy, administration, technology, and instruction.
 Students in the master's programs develop knowledge and skills in academic content areas, teaching, educational technology, and administration.
-The professional education programs have received the State of Delaware approved program status.
-In addition, they have been recognized for meeting the standards of the national educational specialty organization in their field.
-The University of Delaware is an NCATE accredited institution.